xinhaoyuan/morpheus/README.md

 After the sandbox is started, host usually waits for the sandbox to end with some result, which is passed using the exit reason of the controller process.

-Below is the typical host side code for a morpheus-based test, which assert that the test in the sandbox exits with the `success` atom.
+Below is the typical host side code for a morpheus-based test, which asserts that the test in the sandbox exits with the `success` atom.

 ```erlang
 {_, MRef} = morpheus:start(?MODULE, sandbox_entry, [], [monitor, ...]),